-- Give away anything that you really aren’t going to use, despite your best intentions when you purchased it.
+- Give away anything you really aren’t going to use, despite your best intentions when purchasing it.
 Pass it on to a neighbor or friend, or donate it to a church or food bank.
 Don’t hold on to it until it expires just because you feel like you should use it!

 - Move anything that is on the “wrong” shelf back to its place.

 - Restock your shelves, making room for the new groceries rather than just shoving everything in haphazardly.

 Staying organized is the key to getting the most out of your pantry.
 It also means you shouldn’t have to do a complete pantry overhaul in six months because things have gotten out of hand.
 Again.

 You may find that staying organized gives you a better idea of how you’d really like things to be, and you may end up reorganizing anyway to make it work better for you, but it’s much more fun to reorganize because you want to than because you need to!